ghc-proposals/ghc-proposals/README.rst

    * `Table of stages`_
    * `≡ List of proposals pending implementation <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Accepted%22+-label%3A%22Implemented%22>`__
    * `≡ List of implemented proposals <https://github.com/ghc-proposals/ghc-proposals/pulls?q=is%3Apr+label%3A%22Implemented%22>`__

+Once a proposal is implemented, the life cycle of the proposal process is fully completed.

 Do not hesitate to `contact <#questions>`_ us if you have questions.